jwc401/WorkoutLog/docs/README.md

 Project Description:
 	For this project, I intend to make a exercise training and monitoring site.
-On it, a user will be able to access the main page (directory).One thing they can do is create and modify their workout exercises, and is that is saved to them.
+On it, a user will be able to access the main page (directory).
+One thing they can do is create and modify their workout exercises, and is that is saved to them.
 Another thing that they can do is to create and maintain a journal of their workouts, on which they can enter a main journal page where they can either access previous journal entries or go and create a new journal entry in which they can report on how they did during their workout (can access information entered from the workout exercises page) via text and other methods.